 TYPES OF LOCATIONS

-Your exhibit space will be located on the grounds of the Event Center and will vary in size depending on your requirements.
+Outdoor Exhibit Area: Your exhibit space will be located on the terrace at McCormick Place and will vary in size depending on your requirements.
 We have a variety of outdoor spaces: grassy areas and on pavement.
 All of these spaces will have access to power if you have advised us in advance that you need it.
-Some are under a tent or have shade, while others are not.
 If you have an outdoor exhibit, we recommend that you bring a small tent or umbrella if you are sensitive to the sun.
-You will find out in advance if we place you under a large tent with other Makers.

 TYPES OF MAKERS